TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Appendix/SettingUpTypo3Ddev.rst

 Here is a description of how you can use DDEV to setup a working TYPO3 installation using the cloned master of the TYPO3 git repository.

-You don't need to have a Webserver or Database running on your system.
+You don't need to have a Webserver, a Database or PHP running on your system.
 Everything will be supplied by DDEV.
 In fact, if you do have a Webserver or Database running on your machine, make sure there are no conflicts.
-You can change the default ports DDEV uses (e.g. port 80 / 443 for Webserver) in `.ddev/config.yaml` before you start it.
+You can change the default ports DDEV uses (e.g. port 80 / 443 for Webserver) in :file:`.ddev/config.yaml` before you start it.

-You can watch a video tutorial about setting up TYPO3 with DDEV, or go through steps outlined below.
+You can watch a video tutorial about setting up TYPO3 with DDEV, or go through the steps outlined below.

 .. youtube:: HZVMPoI9SIk